JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-connect-to-apis.md

 }
 ```

-Then you can assign a value to that `String` by overriding the declaration with an Android system call:
+Then you can assign a value to that `String` by overriding the declaration with a call to an Android API:

 ```kotlin
 // In the androidMain source set: